 Seal Heating and Cooling Ducts

 Air ducts that are properly sealed will prevent unnecessary air leaks.
-Ducts can be sealed with foil tape or a duct sealant, but you might need an HVAC technician to access some parts of your ductwork.
+Ducts can be sealed with foil tape or duct sealant, but you might need an HVAC technician to access some parts of your ductwork.
 Removing any leaks will allow conditioned air to be properly directed through the ducts, and the energy used by the HVAC system to keep the building cool or warm will not be wasted.

 Regularly Change HVAC Filters

 Educate employees about your efforts to improve energy efficiency in the business at BusinessComparison.
-Simple actions can make a difference, such as using blinds to reduce sunlight, adjusting the thermostat when the building is empty, and closing outside doors while the HVAC system is on.
+Simple actions can make a difference, such as using double blinds to reduce sunlight, adjusting the thermostat when the building is empty, and closing outside doors while the HVAC system is on.
 When everyone works together to reduce energy waste, costs will go down.